Ravirajabhat/jekyll-now/_posts/2016-01-01-Sample_templates.md

 ---
 layout: post
-title: Sample Kick-start Templates For Python/Java/C# .net Beginners
+title: Sample Kick-start Project Templates For Python/Java/C# Beginners
 ogimage: https://get.pxhere.com/photo/landscape-tree-nature-forest-path-branch-light-plant-sky-sun-sunrise-photography-sunlight-morning-leaf-atmosphere-evening-autumn-yellow-woodland-phenomenon-stock-photography-woody-plant-1417564.jpg
 ---
-Here is the list of sample kickstarter templates for each technology with industry standards.
+Here is the list of sample kick-start project templates for Python/Java/C# with industry standards.

 Please feel free to use these projects as refference and feel free to reachout to me if you have any queries